 What You Will Learn

 Our tutorial will provide you with the theory and practice you need to start using the jQuery library.
 You will learn about the syntax and the basic template for applying functions.
 Also, you will learn methods for applying effects and animation.
-However, you might still feel like you can’t fully take advantage of this framework.
+However, even with a great jQuery cheat sheet, you might still feel like you can’t fully take advantage of this framework.